tartley/colorama/README-hacking.md

 automate for Mac appreciated!
 Especially if they just made the existing Linux Makefile targets work on Mac too.

+## Desired changes

+Colorama is unexpectedly popular, and is now a transitive dependency of many popular and high profile projects.
+If we break backwards compatibility, even in a subtle way, we can break applications - or pip installs - for lots of people.

+In addition, the project already takes more time & energy to maintain than the maintainers currently have available - for example the original author is now a parent, and no longer uses Windows, so time and motivation for this project are both much lower than they used to be.

+As a result of both the above, we are very conservative in what sorts of changes we can accept.
+Generally, we are not keen on new features.
+Even if they are small, they still add to the future maintenance burden, increasing the surface area into which future bugs or compatibility changes could be introduced.

+This is especially true if they are new ways to generate ANSI codes (e.g. context managers for handling Fore, Back or Style changes.), since it has always been Colorama's stance that if you want to print ANSI codes, then yes we can help out with that in a rudimentary way, but if you want to do advanced things, then you should be using a different library that specializes in that, such as Termcolor, Blessings, or Rich.
+These libraries are much better than Colorama at generating ANSI codes for colors and the like, and probably already include the feature you are trying to add to Colorama, plus many more.

+In addition to using those libraries, if you call colorama.init(), then your fancy new colors, etc, will also work on Windows.
+This is the main purpose of Colorama.

+The kinds of submissions we would encourage work towards that goal, or fix bugs, or improve compatibility across operating systems or environements.

 ## Makefile and PowerShell scripts

 Some common commands are captured as Linux makefile targets (which could